hip-satomi/microbeSEG/README.md

 conda env create -f requirements.yml conda activate microbe_seg_ve
 ```
-Change the OMERO host, the OMERO port and the ObiWan Microbi annotation tool url in *settings.json* if necessary.
+Change the OMERO host, the OMERO port and the ObiWan-Microbi annotation tool url in *settings.json* if necessary.

 ## Getting Started with microbeSEG